ellaism/ellaism.org/roadmaps.md

-1. **Core is run by donations.** Everyone owns the Ellaism blockchain, thus they have the choice of whether they want to support Core or not, by making donations. **We will have complete financial transperancy,** so you know exactly where you donations go.
+1. **Core is run by donations.** Everyone owns the Ellaism blockchain, thus they have the choice of whether they want to support Core or not, by making donations. **We will have complete financial transperancy,** so you know exactly where your donations go.
 Most of the donations will be used to pay salary for developers.
 2. **Core has a public inspectable roadmap.** And it is what you're seeing right now.
 Every year, we publish a new short-term roadmap, for the coming year,